Economic Sanctions: When the Ethical- and Human Costs Surpass the Benefits

 However, when the intention is regime change, the logic of coercive sanctions does not hold, for the reason that the cost of relinquishing power will always exceed the benefit of sanction relief.

 The U.S. has increasingly utilized sanctions as a foreign policy tool, especially since the Clinton era, aiming to promote American power and safeguard national interests.
 Recent sanctions against Russia, imposed by President Biden, have heightened geopolitical tensions, leading to economic repercussions on a global scale.
 However, the history of sanctions over the last six decades indicates a significant failure to instigate change due to growing interdependency between markets and countries.
-According to Robert A. Pape’s study, less than 5% of the 40 analysed sanctions have proven successful.

 The pursuit of regime change through sanctions has often resulted in U.S. overreach, diminishing its influence and causing strains with European allies.
 The sanctions against Russia, in place since 2014, have not only been grossly ineffective in changing Russia’s behaviour but have also impacted global economies and led to closer ties between Russia and China, challenging the dominance of the U.S. led financial system.
 The sanctions highlight the divisions in the world, between industrialized nations supporting sanctions and neutral or non-aligned countries, including BRIC nations, resisting them.